 You can combine a pattern query with an action that will use the value of the found pattern:

 …will set the value of attribute $Email to the third back-reference pattern found in text, in the above case the string enclosed by angle brackets.
-If the whole referenced $Text were:
+If the whole target $Text were:

 …then the above query gives these back-references:

 $0 is always the whole matched (sub-)string for the target attribute value but if the regex pattern creates additional back-references then $1 through $9 may be used to access those additional match string.
 Back-references are returned in the order created; to understand that process better, read up on regular expression back-references.
 Back-references may be nested: